 Fresh off his title defense in Kitchener against John Greed and Matt Cross, Tarik finds himself having to immediately refocus on a surging Carter Mason as his next challenger.
 Mason finds himself with a title opportunity as a type of reward from Smash management.
 Mason filled at the last moment on several events and as such has earned the shot at Tarik, previously belonging to Kevin Bennett.
 Due to the Buffalo Brothers’ car accident, Bennett had to withdraw and now Mason doesn’t want to waste his biggest opportunity in Smash Wrestling to date.

 Barbed Wire Hell: Scotty O’Shea vs. Jimmy Havoc

 Kevin Blackwood was also injured in the same car accident as Daniel Garcia and Kevin Bennett and was forced to remove himself from this match.
 At Heavy is The Head, Scotty O’Shea received a little package from Smash Management.
 The package contained a hatchet and soon after, we learned that none other than Jimmy Havoc was replacing the injured Blackwood and stepping into the ring to face O’Shea.
 What is Barbed Wire Hell you may ask?
 Well, it involves two sides of the ring and various weapons being wrapped in barbed wire.
 This is a match that falls right into Havoc’s wheelhouse.
 The previous CZW Tournament of Death winner will feel right at home in Barbed Wire Hell and O’Shea should be very worried.

 Any Given Sunday 7 takes place at the Phoenix Concert Theatre in Toronto, Ontario, Canada on January 27th.
-First bell is at 3 pm and limited tickets are still available.
+First bell is at 3 pm.